Housing Contract for the 2020 - 2021 academic year will be available:

 Pets and Animals

 For health and safety reasons, pets or animals of any kind are not permitted in the University residence halls or apartments.
 Residents found in violation of this policy will be subject to disciplinary action and/or per diem fines.
-Exceptions may be granted by Residence Life for service animals required to assist students with documented needs.
+Exceptions may be granted by Residence Life for Service or Support Animals required to assist students with documented needs.

 Room Condition/Damage Assessments

 Accommodations are available as is.
 During occupancy, residents are required to maintain their accommodation in an acceptable, safe and sanitary condition.
 Personal construction of any kind (i.e., shelves, lofts, platform beds and similar items) is prohibited.
 Residents may not drill holes or permanently attach any objects to walls, floors, ceilings or doors.
 Decorations should be mounted to walls so as to avoid marring painted surfaces when removed.
 Tape, duct tape, nails, tacks and screws are prohibited, as they damage wall surfaces.
 Residents may not attach stickers to doors, walls, furniture or windows and may not affix any items to the exterior of room doors, including memo boards.